Ohm Brew E-Liquid

 Are you Eligible for a Free Vaping Starter Kit?

 Are you eligible for a free vaping starter kit?
 What do you have a one in five chance of being?
-For example, you have a one in five chance of having hazel eyes.
-If you’re over the age of 65, there’s a one in five chance you don’t know how to swim.
-There’s also a one in five chance that you’ll think that Bigfoot or the Loch Ness Monster will be discovered by science.
-Right, hands up if you believe that one… There’s also a one in five chance you might be eligible for a free vaping kit in the near future.
-Earlier this month, the UK Government announced that it was providing funding so one million smokers could stub out their cigarettes for good and give vaping a go.
-The scheme, called ‘swap to stop’, has been described as the first of its kind in the world.
-So if it works, there’s the possibility that other countries could follow suit.
-The swap to stop scheme is estimated to cost £45 million over the course of two years.
-Let’s be honest; we all love a freebie.
-With this in mind, you’re probably wondering if you’re eligible for some free vaping goodies and if so, when you can get your hands on them.
-Keep reading because this article will explain everything you need to know!
+Well, you have a one in five chance of having hazel eyes.
+And if you’re over the age of 65, there’s a one in five chance you don’t know how to swim.
+There’s also a one in five chance that you think Bigfoot or the Loch Ness Monster will be discovered by science.
+Hands up if you believe that one… More importantly, there’s a one in five chance you might be eligible for a free vaping kit in the near future.
+In April 2023, the UK government announced that it was providing funding so one million smokers could stub out their cigarettes for good and give vaping a go.
+The scheme, called Swap to Stop, has been described as the first of its kind in the world.
+So if it works, there’s a possibility that other countries could follow suit.
+The Swap to Stop scheme is estimated to cost £45 million over the course of two years.
+Let’s be honest, we all love a freebie.
+With this in mind, you’re probably wondering if you’re eligible for some free vaping goodies – and if so, when you can get your hands on them.
+Keep reading, because this article will explain everything you need to know!
 Why is The Government giving out vaping starter kits?
 But why vaping?
 Why not just encourage people to quit smoking?
 Will I get a vaping starter kit?
 What will be in the vaping starter kit?
 Is anyone guaranteed a vaping starter kit?
 When will I be able to see if I’m eligible?
 Has anything else been announced as part of the scheme?
 But I can’t wait!
 I want a vaping starter kit now!
 In summary: will you be getting a free vaping kit?
 Why is The Government giving out vaping starter kits?
 Excellent question.
-The UK Government is giving out vaping starter kits because it wants the country to become smoke-free by 2030.
-(Okay, 5% of the population isn’t technically ‘smoke-free’, but it’s better than nothing, right?)
-At this moment in time, The Government will miss this target unless it takes drastic measures.
-The primary focus of the smoke-free initiative is young people and people living in deprived areas.
-To combat young people taking up smoking, The Government has raised the legal smoking age from 16 to 18, and there are talks of increasing it even further.
+The UK government is giving out free vaping starter kits because it wants the country to become smoke-free by 2030.
+(Okay, 5% of the population isn’t technically ‘smoke-free’.
+But it’s better than nothing, right?)
+Unfortunately, if we keep going on like we are, the government will miss this target unless it takes drastic measures.
+The main focus of the smoke-free initiative is young people and people living in deprived areas.
+To combat young people taking up smoking, the government has raised the legal smoking age from 16 to 18.
+And there are talks of increasing it even further.
 People in deprived areas are four times more likely to smoke than those in more affluent areas.
-This might sound counterproductive as smoking costs money, but people in low-income households are more likely to smoke as a coping mechanism and to relieve stress.
+This might sound counterproductive, as smoking costs money.
+But people in low-income households are more likely to smoke as a coping mechanism and to relieve stress.
 Plus, it’s a vicious cycle.
-People smoke because they have financial pressures, further exacerbated by spending money on cigarettes.
+People smoke because they have financial pressures, which is made worse by spending money on cigarettes.
 But why vaping?
 Why not just encourage people to quit smoking?
-The UK Government wants people to quit smoking for good.
-Getting people to stop smoking cold turkey may sound impressive, but if they’re back on the cigarettes two weeks later, it’s all been a waste of time and money.
+The UK government wants people to quit smoking for good.
+Getting people to stop smoking cold turkey may sound impressive.
+But if they’re back on the cigarettes two weeks later, it’s all a waste of time and money.
 Vaping is the most effective smoking cessation tool on the market, even more so than gum or patches.
 Studies have shown that people who vape are more likely to eventually quit smoking.
-The great thing about vaping is that you can gradually cut down on nicotine without inhaling any disgusting chemical substances in cigarettes like carbon monoxide, formaldehyde, and tar.
-Plus, as vaping gives you something to do with your hands and mouth, it feels like a proper alternative to smoking.
+And between 2019 and 2024, nearly 3 million people in Britain have quit smoking with a vape – that’s around 43% of all UK smokers!
+The great thing about vaping is that you can gradually cut down on nicotine without inhaling any of the 7,000+ disgusting chemical substances in cigarettes like carbon monoxide, formaldehyde and tar.
+In fact, there are only 4 chemicals in e-liquids: Propylene glycol (PG), a man-made alcohol often used in food products Vegetable glycerine (VG), an odourless syrup made from soy, palm and coconut oils Flavouring Nicotine (And if you use zero-strength e-liquid shortfills, there are only 3 ingredients!)
+Plus, vaping gives you something to do with your hands and mouth.
+So it feels like a proper alternative to smoking.
 Still not convinced?
 Here are five reasons why you should give vaping a go!
-Will I get a vaping starter kit?
-Honest answer… we’re not sure yet!
-The Government will encourage councils across the UK to apply for funding.
-The councils will then determine which residents are eligible for a vaping starter kit.
+Will I get a free vaping starter kit through Swap to Stop?
+Honestly, it’s hard to say… But don’t give up hope!
+The problem is that Swap to Stop isn’t being rolled out as a single sweeping initiative.
+Instead, the government is encouraging councils across the UK to apply for funding.
+Those councils then determine which residents are eligible for a vaping starter kit.
 We strongly believe that local authorities will prioritise low-income households and people living in deprived areas.
 This has been done before with great success.
 For example, in 2022, Norfolk County Council gave vaping vouchers to residents in certain areas, with 15% of people quitting smoking for good.
-However, some local councils may use different criteria, for example, targeting young smokers or people with chronic health conditions.
+However, some local councils may use different criteria.
+They might target young smokers or people with chronic health conditions.
 Others might even have a ‘first come, first served’ approach.
-What will be in the vaping starter kit?
+The only way to know if you can get a free vaping starter kit through Swap to Stop is to look for the scheme in your area.
+Hopefully, a quick Google search for ‘swap to stop near me’ will put you in touch with a local service that offers free vaping starter kits.
+But if it doesn’t, we recommend following your local council on social media to keep an eye out for updates.
+What will be in the Swap to Stop vaping starter kit?
 Again, the UK Government hasn’t gone into the nitty gritty.
 It’s highly probable that local councils will decide what to include in the kits.
 It’s likely that the kit will contain a piece of hardware that’s easy to use and maintain, like a vape pod or vape pen, as well as a couple of e-liquids.
-Essentially everything that a smoker needs to get started with vaping straight away.
-Some councils may even give customers vouchers for a local vaping store, meaning they can buy what they want – this is what they did in Norwich.
-Customers get the freedom of choice, and the nearby vape shops get a nice bit of well-deserved promotion – everyone’s a winner!
-One thing that is highly likely not to be included in a vaping starter kit?
-A disposable vape.
-These single-use vapes have got a lot of flak recently for not just being bad for the environment, but encouraging kids to try vaping.
-So if you’re hoping for a neon pink Gnome Bar or two in your starter kit, you’re probably not going to get one.
-And in our honest opinion, that’s a good thing.
-Is anyone guaranteed a vaping starter kit?
-Not a starter kit as such, but as part of the Government initiative, pregnant women will be offered up to £400 to stop smoking.
-Details on this aren’t entirely clear just yet, but it looks like all pregnant women who smoke, regardless of where they live, will be offered vouchers as well as support to quit.
-It’s estimated that about
+Essentially, it should come with everything that a smoker needs to get started with vaping straight away.
+Some councils may even give customers vouchers for a local vaping store

 Are you over 18 years old?